 - When too much uric acid builds up in the body, it may cause painful swollen joints which leads to Gout.

-- When your body’s immune system attacks healthy cells by mistake it may cause inflammation to joints leads to a condition called Rheumatoid arthritis (RA).
+- When your body’s immune system attacks healthy cells by mistake it may cause inflammation in joints leading to a condition called Rheumatoid arthritis (RA).

 (Also Read: Gout- Natural and Herbal Remedies)